ViolaCello/jazzclubs/README.md

 then,
 rails db:create

+Seed data has been provided to start you off.
+Type: rails db:seed

 Once you get it forked and cloned onto your system, it should begin to run once you rails s